Zaph-x/Nordnet-Portfolio-Refresher/README.md

 # Nordnet Portfolio Refresher

-Nordnet Portfolio Refresher is a lightweight Firefox WebExtension that keeps the Nordnet portfolio overview up to date by automatically triggering the built-in "Opdater tabel" action.
+Nordnet Portfolio Refresher is a lightweight cross-browser WebExtension (Manifest V3) that keeps the Nordnet portfolio overview up to date by automatically triggering the built-in "Opdater tabel" action.
 The popup exposed from the toolbar button lets you pause the refresher or change how frequently it runs.

 ## Features